Thai Chinese

 The Thai Chinese have been deeply ingrained into all elements of Thai society over the past 200 years.
 The present Thai royal family, the Chakri dynasty, was founded by King Rama I who himself was partly Chinese.
 His predecessor, King Taksin of the Thonburi Kingdom, was the son of a Chinese father from Chaoshan.
 With the successful integration of historic Chinese immigrant communities in Thailand, a significant number of Thai Chinese are the descendants of intermarriages between ethnic Chinese and native Thais.
 Many of these descendants have assimilated into Thai society and self-identify solely as Thai.

-Thai Chinese are a well-established middle class ethnic group and are well represented at all levels of Thai society.
+The Thai Chinese are well-established in the middle class and upper classes of Thai society and are well represented at all levels of Thai society.
 They play a leading role in Thailand's business sector and dominate the Thai economy today.
 In addition, Thai Chinese elites of Thailand have a strong presence in Thailand's political scene with most of Thailand's former Prime Ministers and the majority of parliament having at least some Chinese ancestry.
 Thai Chinese elites of Thailand are well represented among Thailand's rulers and other sectors.

 Demographics

 Thailand has the largest overseas Chinese community in the world outside Greater China.
 11 to 14 percent of Thailand's population are considered ethnic Chinese.

-The Thai linguist Theraphan Luangthongkum claims the share of those having at least partial Chinese ancestry allegedly at about 40 percent of the Thai population without any proof.
+Official status

+Etymology

+Thailand's longstanding policy was not to regard Thai Chinese as a separate ethnicity, based on the principle of considering all Tai groups living in Thailand as part of the Central Thai people.
+By endonym, with partial success, now Thai Chinese refer themselves as chao thai (ชาวไทย, [tɕʰaːw tʰaj]), however, the term often creates ambiguity among the various Tai groups in the country, especially the Central/Southern Thai who also call themselves the same, these groups Thai Chinese refer as khon pak klang (คนภาคกลาง, lit: Central Thai people) or khon tai (คนใต้, lit: Southern Thai people).

+In cases where details are required, Thai Chinese people refer to themselves as khon thai chuea sai chin (คนไทยเชื้อสายจีน, lit: Thai of Chinese origin), or sometimes may refer to the ancestral lands as khon krung thep (คนกรุงเทพ, lit: Krungthepian, Bangkoker) or khon chon bu ri (คนชลบุรี, lit: Chonburian), which well known that the Central Thais (Siamese) and Mons were not indigenous to these two provinces but recent internal migration, Bangkok and Chonburi.
+The term Krungthepians still pinned a resentful connotation towards Central Thais, when Krungthep accent is considered as prestige dialect of Central Thai language, while the Central Thai language of Central Thai people is considered an inappropriate language, known as ner (เหน่อ).